AdrianKuriata/laravel-nuxt-boilerplate/README.md

 ## Auth

 There is used Laravel Breeze for backend authentication and @nuxt-alt/auth for client authorization.
 In fact to this day, there is no update for @nuxt/auth for Nuxt 3, so we are using alternative package.
 If there will be update for original package, we update this boilerplate.

+## Locales

+i18n is used for manage locales in the application.
+Every locale should be updated in the client/locales files.
+The next locales you can add nuxt.config.ts.

 ## License